-If you do not plant to repot your rose further then it is recommended to top dress the soil with fresh compost.
+If you do not plan to repot your rose further then it is recommended to top-dress the soil with fresh compost.
 To do this, remove the top 5cm of soil from the pot and add new.

 To keep the rose at an optimum size for your pot, prune the roots when needed.
 This will keep your bush

 Keep your rose healthy by pruning as you regularly would the others in the garden.
-Remove spent blooms by deadheading, pruning for size, shape and to keep pests at bay.
+Remove spent blooms by deadheading, pruning for size, and shape and keeping pests at bay.